 - Open the CALCULATE function.

-- For Expression supply which column we need to get the SUM since we need the SUM open SUM function in excel inside the CALCULATE function.
+- For the Expression supply, which column we need to get the SUM since we need the SUM open SUM function in excel inside the CALCULATE function.

 - For the SUM function, choose the “Total Sales” column.

 - The second argument is Filter 1 for this open ALL function.